abrie/mapatlapi/README.md

 Run the command without parameters for help.

-## Unofficial Microservice

-There also a minimal server available which exposes the API functions through GETable handlers.
+The cli may also be run as a webserver, effectivly turning it into a microservice with GETable commands.
 Run it like this:

-`docker run docker.pkg.github.com/abrie/mapatlapi/mapatlservice:latest -port XXXX`
+`docker run docker.pkg.github.com/abrie/mapatlapi/mapatlservice:latest server -port XXXX`

 The microservice listens on the specified port, and responsds to GET requests as follows:

 - `/geocoder?address=url-encoded-address-parameter-here`
 - `/locations?id=ref_id_here`
 - `/places?is=ref_id_here&category=category_here`